City Park West/East

 Wood boardwalks cross wet areas along the trail and pedestrian entry points into the park are located at Richmond Road with new minor entry points across from Sulgrave Road on both East and West Shaker Boulevard.
 Crosswalks are located at the minor entry points.
 Landscaping focuses on screening new parking areas from surrounding neighborhoods and beautifying the park entry areas at Richmond Road.

 Beachwood City Park East features one mile of paved trails, benches, and a parking area located on Shaker Boulevard.
-Soon, it will also feature our Barkwood Dog Park!
+It is also the site of our Barkwood Dog Park!

 - Alcoholic beverages and drug use are prohibited.